woom bikes made in Poland and sold across Europe

 Our assembly line in the Polish town of Świebodzin officially whirred into motion in January 2021.
 The start of production in Poland is a huge step towards our ultimate goal of supplying our European markets with woom bikes made in Europe.

-Since the start of the year, woom ORIGINAL bikes – our classic woom 1–6 models – have been rolling off the production line at the factory run by German company SPRICK CYCLE GmbH in the south of Poland.
+Since the start of the year, woom ORIGINAL bikes – our classic woom 1–6 models – have been rolling off the production line at the factory run by German company SPRICK CYCLE GmbH in the west of Poland.
 SPRICK, a family-owned company with a long history of manufacturing bikes, is providing us with our own storage and production halls at its factory in Świebodzin, where we have been operating two production lines and two highly automated spoke machines since the end of February.
 We are expecting 115,000 woom ORIGINAL bikes to have been produced there by the end of 2021.
 On top of that, preparations for the final assembly of our woom OFF mountain bikes are well underway.

 With staff numbers fluctuating depending on the time of year, there are currently some 300 employees working at the factory and 80 of them are focused solely on woom bikes.
 And the plan is to keep stretching capacity.
 "Going forward we are relying on high-tech automation to construct the aluminium frames.
 This is also how they produce car bodywork within the automotive sector," says woom CEO Guido Dohm.
 "This will allow employees to focus fully on the aspects of assembly that are less physical and instead need a human touch in the form of fine motor skills."